Do You Need IRB Review?

 - Medical outcomes study comparing approved drugs/devices

-- Research testing the safety and effectiveness of an In Vitro Diagnostic (IVD) device using human tissue specimens (identifiable or unidentifiable) requires IRB review per FDA 21 CFR Parts 50 and 56, even though under DHHS regulations research involving unidentified tissue specimens would not be considered human subjects research.
+IMPORTANT!
+Research testing the safety and effectiveness of an In Vitro Diagnostic (IVD) device using human tissue specimens (identifiable or unidentifiable) requires IRB review per FDA 21 CFR Parts 50 and 56, even though under DHHS regulations research involving de-identified tissue specimens would not be considered human subjects research.